ifest-uajy/dashboard/README.md

 Registration system for an annual-event.

+## Information

+This repository available on GitHub and Bitbucket.

 ## The Grand Plan

 This will achieve a working state in production.
 A API to work with registration system of an event.